Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of CM type hyper-Kähler varieties

 is finite.
-By the same argument in Theorem \ref{boundedpolarization}, one can get the finiteness of the set of isometry classes of geometric transcendental lattices $T(X_\CC)$, which implies the finiteness of the set of isometry classes of $\Pic(X_\CC)$.
+By a similar argument in Theorem \ref{boundedpolarization}, one can obtain the finiteness of the set of isometry classes of geometric transcendental lattices $\rT(X_\CC)$, which implies the finiteness of the set of isometry classes of $\Pic(X_\CC)$.

 According to the proof in Theorem \ref{finbirsh}, up to a birational transformation, there exists a polarization on $X_\CC$ of degree $\leq N$ for some $N$.
-Note that the geometric isomorphism classes of polarized hyper-K\"ahler varieties $(X,H)$ with $X\in \mathtt{CM}_d(M)$ and $H^2\leq N$ is finite because the Kuga--Satake map over $\CC$ is quasi-finite.
-Thus the geometric birational isomorphism class of $\mathtt{CM}_d(M)$ is finite.
+Note that the geometric isomorphism classes of the polarized hyper-Kähler varieties $(X,\xi)$ with $X\in \mathtt{CM}_d(M)$ and $(\xi)^2\leq N$ are finite because the Kuga--Satake map over $\CC$ is quasi-finite.
+Thus, the geometric birational isomorphism class of $\mathtt{CM}_d(M)$ is finite.

 When $b_2\geq 5$, the last assertion follows from Theorem \ref{cor:bir-fin}. \end{proof}